If you made any changes in Pure these will be visible here soon.

 Biography

-His historical specialty is modern art from the postwar period until today with at present a particular focus on three subjects: the global evolution of modernism since the Second World War, identity art and its constraints, and the passage of analog media into the digital era.
+His historical specialty is modern art from the postwar period until today with at present a particular focus on three subjects: West German art, the passage of analogue media into the digital era, and New Zealand modernism.
 His articles and essays, addressing these and other topics, have appeared in many journals and catalogues, among which are OctoberModernism/modernity, the Art Journal (U.S.), and Oxford Art Journal.
-He is currently completing two book manuscripts: the first on the New Zealand artist Gretchen Albrecht (forthcoming with Massey University Press in 2019) and the second on the German painter Gerhard Richter.
+He is the author of two monographs: Gerhard Richter.
+Freedom and Individualism in West Germany (Routledge, 2022), and Gretchen Albrecht: Between Gesture and Geometry (Massey University Press, 2019, revised and expanded 2nd edition, 2023).

 In addition to his research and writing, he has worked on exhibitions at a number of museums and galleries, including the Chinati Foundation, Yale University Art Gallery and the Pinakothek der Moderne.

-His work has been supported by the DAAD, the Fulbright Foundation, the Yale Centre for British Art, the Bayerisches Staatsministerium für Wissenschaft, Forschung und Kunst, and Creative New Zealand.
+His work has been supported by the DAAD, the Fulbright Foundation, the Yale Centre for British Art, the Bayerisches Staatsministerium für Wissenschaft, Forschung und Kunst, Creative New Zealand, and the Anna Polke-Stiftung.

 Education/Academic qualification